NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 {{% notice warning %}}
 If you correctly implemented the `Bird` class, you will see the following message when you click `Run`:
 ```
-Congradulations!
+Congratulations!
 You correctly implemented the Bird Class :)
 ```

 If there is still something incomplete or incorrect when you click `Run`: